WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

 Bulk Patching
 ~~~~~~~~~~~~~

-  URLs and files can be imported and pruned in bulk.
-This requires the use of a spreadsheet for specifying those URLs
+  URLs can be imported and pruned in bulk.
+This requires the use of a spreadsheet for specifying those URLs.
-  and files.

   - The spreadsheet template can be downloaded by clicking the *Bulk Patching Template* item in the Patch Harvest menu.